WebAssembly/design/Modules.md

 * the code of the module from which the instance was loaded;
 * a [linear memory](AstSemantics.md#linear-memory);
 * fully resolved imports;
-* host-specific state (for example, the JS function objects that reflect exported functions to JS);
+* host-specific state (for example, the JavaScript function objects that reflect exported functions to JavaScript);
 * (when [threading](PostMVP.md#threads) is added) TLS variable state;
 * (when [dynamic linking](DynamicLinking.md) is added) the code of multiple modules that have been dynamically linked into the same instance;